IoannisCh/small-C-projects/README.md

 # small-C-projects
-Training repository, following Udemy course
+Training repository, following Udemy course and programming in C with some exercises provided in the course.